Hi, I’m Paul.

 The Fulton County Probate Court oversees different case types, including validation of wills, administration of estates, marriage license applications (also available online), and involuntary mental health commitments.
 Other cases include guardianship and conservators for minors or incapacitated adults and the Georgia firearms license applications (accessible online).

-If you think you may need assistance with the Fulton County Probate Court, take advantage of a free consultation with a probate attorney in Atlanta who is intimately familiar with this court.
+If you think you may need assistance with the Fulton County Probate Court, take advantage of a free initial 15-minute call with a probate attorney in Atlanta who is intimately familiar with this court.